Chocolate Peanut Butter Shortbread Bites

 Kitchen Tip for measuring sticky semi-solids: Simply line your measuring cup with plastic wrap, fill with peanut butter (works with shortening as well).
-Then lift the plastic wrap out of cup and dump peanut butter in to bowl.
+Then lift the plastic wrap out of the cup and dump peanut butter into bowl.
 No sticky measuring cup to clean either!!

 While we are talking cookie tips, I have a few more to share.